 The Energy Efficient Communities Program is winding up the delivery of $40 million in grants to help businesses and community groups lower their energy bills and reduce emissions.

-Funding will support activities to help businesses and community organisations to save energy through:
+To help businesses and community organisations save energy and lower bills through:

 - equipment upgrades that reduce energy consumption

 - investment in energy and emissions monitoring and management systems to better manage energy use

 - completion of energy systems assessments according to the Australian Standard or feasibility studies to investigate energy efficiency opportunities